FISCO-BCOS/FISCO-BCOS-DOC/docs/manual/console.md

 [group:1]> getBlockByNumber -h
 Query information about a block by block number.
-Usage: getBlockByNumber blockNumber [boolean] blockNumber -- Integer of a block number. boolean -- (optional) If true it returns the full transaction objects, if false only the hashes of the transactions.
+Usage: getBlockByNumber blockNumber [boolean] blockNumber -- Integer of a block number, from 0 to 2147483647. boolean -- (optional) If true it returns the full transaction objects, if false only the hashes of the transactions.
 ```
 ### **switch**